ryan-mcclue/ryan-mcclue/src/knowledge.md

 By storing certain amount of electrons and applying a certain voltage, output currents can be added together Size of transistor approaching size of atom, so Moore's law ending

-# Ground
-Voltage is difference between two points.
-Ground is reference voltage (as in say a CPU, there is no literal ground)

-x11 requires window manager (from desktop environment like xfce, gnome (gtk), kde (qt)); compositor all in one x11 siphoned input, graphics, fonts and indirect communication etc. wayland and mor are compositors

 ## Embedded Project Requirements
 - what is the power source, battery or wall power?
 - are there any particular size requirements?